There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 option in the Mathematics and Statistics major sequence
+- Level 3 option in the Mathematics; Mathematics major sequences

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) tests and (2) examination.
+Indicative assessments in this unit are as follows: (1) tests; (2) assignment; and (3) examination.
 Further information is available in the unit outline.